 Plan Your Trip

-If you plan to take some of the tours listed here, attend one of the annual events like the rock music festival, paragliding congress or enjoy a show by COMARCA/theater, then you should definitely plan to stay at least a couple days.
+Whether you’re interested in taking one of the tours, attending annual events like the rock music festival, paragliding congress, or enjoying a performance by COMARCA/theater, you’ll want to stay for at least a couple of days to fully enjoy everything.

-Apia Risaralda is a pueblo that while still relatively unknown, is distinguished for its’ incredibly beautiful wood architecture, one of a kind local art/music culture and some of the best coffee to be found in the region!
+Apía Risaralda may still be relatively unknown, but it stands out for its stunning wood architecture, unique local art and music culture, and some of the best coffee in the region!